Table of Contents

 A fierce struggle against trauma

 In her quest for healing, she undergoes therapy assisted by psilocybin and iboga, already used in research to treat a variety of mental health problems.
 Over time and through experiences with psilocybin and iboga, Adrianne makes remarkable progress.
-Under the influence of the substances, she seems to learn how to confront her fears and free herself from her past traumas.
+Under the influence of the substances, she seems to learn how to confront her fears.
+This process helps her free herself from her past traumas.

 Dosed connects difficult subjects within a single documentary.
-From the struggle against addiction to depression, the film shows how psilocybin and iboga can offer a glimmer of hope for people who are seeking to free themselves from their emotional pain and find a path to healing.
+From the struggle against addiction to depression, the film shows how psilocybin and iboga can offer a glimmer of hope.
+Especially for people seeking to free themselves from emotional pain and find a path to healing.

 From Shock to Awe

 Deeply affected by their experiences, the veterans struggle daily with their inner demons to regain a normal life.
 They tried all the traditional treatments to combat anger, fear, and depression, but nothing worked.
-After exhausting all conventional options, they finally turned to an Ayahuasca ceremony and MDMA-assisted therapy, an illegal drug often used recreationally but currently being studied for its therapeutic potential, as in Australia.
+After exhausting all conventional options, they finally turned to an Ayahuasca ceremony and MDMA-assisted therapy.
+Australian researchers are currently exploring the therapeutic potential of this typical illegal drug used for recreational or festive purposes.

 The documentary follows the journey of these two veterans as they participate in an Ayahuasca ceremony and an MDMA-assisted therapy session.
 Over time, their progress becomes increasingly impressive.
 Matt, previously restless and anxious, learns to feel more relaxed and calm.
-Mike, who was disturbed by recurring nightmares, regains the ability to sleep through the night without anxiety.
+Freed from his recurring nightmares, he regains the ability to sleep through the night without anxiety.
 Watching the film, one cannot remain indifferent to this touching and inspiring journey and everything it says about our tendency to ignore the human consequences of our political decisions.

 In addition to the poignant testimonies of the two veterans, From Shock to Awe also features insights from doctors, researchers, and mental health experts who are working on the potential benefits of MDMA-assisted therapy.